harporoeder/ebpfsnitch/README.md

 without a kernel module.

 The eBPFSnitch daemon is implemented in C++ 17.
-The control interface is implemented in Python3 utilizing Qt5.
+The control interface is implemented in Python 3 utilizing Qt5.

 ## Disclaimer